 In addition to program offerings at the regional campuses, students attend two-week summer institutes at the Pullman campus for two consecutive summers.
 The purpose of the summer institutes is to build a learning community and support network among the statewide cohort, and to form inquiry groups that will focus dissertation research on common problems of leadership for school improvement.

-* This doctoral program is officially offered through the Pullman campus, although students may complete all of their degree requirements on the Tri-Cities campus.
-Students interested in this Ph.D. program must apply to WSU Pullman to be accepted.
+* The Ed.D. program is officially offered through the Pullman campus, although students may complete all of their degree requirements on the Tri-Cities campus.
+Students interested must apply to WSU Pullman to be accepted.

 Prospective students are encouraged to contact the department about the availability of coursework, research, and faculty advisors at the Tri-Cities campus.